English Teaching Assistant

 The primary activity of this program is assisting in teaching English as a foreign language.
 Because of visa and permit restrictions, it is not allowed for ETAs in Indonesia to undertake independent research or work with non-governmental organizations.
 However, ETAs are encouraged to seek opportunities for cultural enrichment, including community service, to enhance their overall Fulbright experience as cultural ambassadors.

-Ten months, from July 2017 to May 2018.
-English Teaching Assistants (ETAs) generally depart for Indonesia in mid-August.
+Ten months, from June to March the following year.
+English Teaching Assistants (ETAs) generally depart for Indonesia in the end of June.

 How to Apply?

-AMINEF does not directly receive application for this program.
-Applicants must apply to the Institute of International Education (IIE), which is responsible for handling applications of this program using the Embark.
+AMINEF does not directly receive applications for this program.
+Applicants must apply to the Institute of International Education (IIE), which is responsible for handling applications of this program.

 Before deciding to apply for this program, applicants are strongly encouraged to read Information to consider .
 The ETA Guidebook gives background on the program based on previous ETAs’ experiences.

 Applicants are advised to consult IIE’s website for further information.
-For additional questions, contact Jonathan Akeley at at IIE: JAkeley@iie.org.
+For additional questions, contact FBstudent.EAP@iie.org.

 ETAs are provided a round-trip, international ticket from the grantee’s home to the site placement.
 ETAs also receive a monthly stipend, two relocation allowances (i.e., moving to Indonesia from the US and returning to the US from Indonesia), and health/accident benefits.